csecht/Search-Engines-Scraper/README.md

 ```
 python3 search_engines_cli.py -q forestry -p 4 -e mojeek
 ```
 will return four pages of url results for the query 'forestry' from the Mojeek engine.
+If no -e engine is specified, defaults to DuckDuckGo.
 To see additional search and output options, use the help command,
 ```
 python3 search_engines_cli.py -h
 ```